 (Modern) Chinese Medicine is a system of diagnosis and treatment based on modern research and applying current Australian Health Regulation standards to Traditional Chinese Medicine (TCM) Theory and (Oriental) diagnosis.
 Chinese Medicine practitioners can use herbs, acupuncture, and other methods such as soft-tissue therapy depending on individual qualifications and registration categories.
 The distinction between Chinese Medicine and Traditional Chinese Medicine is scientific evidence.

-Please discuss with your practitioner if you would like to know what the level of evidence and most up to date published research (or currently accepted research) is for the condition you are seeking treatment for or managing your individual symptoms.
-Some examples with varying levels of evidence are:
+Please discuss further with your practitioner if you would like to know the level of evidence which exists for the condition you are seeking treatment for.

 Chinese Medicine is generally considered to be "safe", but occasionally (as with all health treatments) may be associated with possible adverse reactions in individual cases.

 Chinese Medicine also includes prescribing herbal supplements, which are commonly combined in ‘formulas’ whereby each herb is carefully and specifically selected and combined to achieve an overall therapeutic effect while dramatically reducing potential side effects.
 Chinese Herbal Medicine is a natural adjunct to acupuncture treatment, further supporting balance of the body’s internal environment encouraging recovery.
 All prescribed herbs are on an approved list in accordance with TGA regulations.
-Please ensure that your practitioner is advised of any medication or supplements that you may already be taking to avoid potential drug-herb interactions to ensure your health and safety is paramount.
+Please ensure that your practitioner is advised of any medication or supplements that you may already be taking.

 Natural Medicine & Supplements

 Advice from both Western dietary and nutritional perspective as well as from a herbal/food-as-medicine perspective and Chinese Medicine background.